sensson/whmcs-moneybird/README.md

 * Run `composer install`;
 * Upload all files to `modules/addons/moneybird/`.
+* Configure the cron the follow cron to run every 5 minutes:

+  `php -q /path/to/whmcs/modules/addons/moneybird/cron.php`

-# Configuration
+## Configuration

+You can activate this module via Setup > Addon Modules in WHMCS.

 This addon requires you to configure:

 * A Moneybird access token;
 * A Moneybird administration id;

-You can configure both of them after activating the module via Setup > Addon Modules.
-Once the module has been configured you can set up your ledgers and tax mappings.
+* The first invoice you want to synchronise;

 A token can be created via https://moneybird.com/user/applications/new.

+We suggest to leave the cron disabled until you have configured your ledgers and taxes.

-## Ledgers and tax
+## Ledgers and tax rates

+### Ledgers

-If you want to record the revenue of your product groups on specific ledgers you can link them via Addons > Moneybird > Ledger mapping.
+Moneybird calls ledgers categories.
+It allows you to group your revenue and expenses.
+You can map product groups to ledgers in Moneybird.
+This is done via Addons > Moneybird > Ledger mapping.

+It is recommended to map product groups to categories but not required.

+If you are unsure about ledgers, please consult with an accountant first.

+### Tax rates

-Tax rates can be mapped via Addons > Moneybird > Tax mapping.
+We strongly recommend to map your taxes in WHMCS to your tax rates in Moneybird.
+This is done via Addons > Moneybird > Tax mapping.

 If you are unsure about your taxes, please consult with an accountant first.

+## Enable the cron

+You can enable the cron via its setting in Setup > Addon Modules in WHMCS.

+# How does it work?

+Once you've got everything set up, configured your ledgers and taxes, you can enable the cron.
+From that point onwards it will synchronise your contacts and invoices to Moneybird.
+Invoices are synced once, contacts are checked and updated every time a new invoice is created.

 ## Contacts and invoices

-Every invoice and customer will get a new id in Moneybird.
-The addon will keep track of these links.
-The invoice id in WHMCS will be set as reference.
+The addon will keep track of both contacts and invoices in WHMCS and Moneybird.

+### Contacts

+Every contact is given a new id in Moneybird.
+This is done to prevent overlap since Moneybird uses the same numbering for both suppliers and customers.
+If a supplier in Moneybird would have the same id as a customer in WHMCS, its details would be changed.

+### Invoices

+WHMCS cannot be used as a single source of truth for accounting purposes.
+This is why invoices are given a new number in Moneybird.
+The original invoice id from WHMCS is set as a reference.
+This reference is also used by Moneybird to automatically map payments.

 # Development